Wyatt-Plaga/dereclict-dawn-guide/documentation/gameplay_overview.md

 ### Processor

-The ship's computational core, responsible for data processing and analysis.
-By generating insight through processing routines, you can unlock upgrades and piece together corrupted ship logs.
+The ship's computational core and your primary "body."
+By generating insight through processing routines, you can recover corrupted memory fragments, decrypt mysterious signals, and unlock technologies thought lost.
+Critical story elements and advanced system upgrades are locked behind memory fragments that must be processed and decrypted.

-**Gameplay Focus**: Information gathering and technology progression
+**Gameplay Focus**: Memory recovery, signal decryption, and technology rediscovery

 ### Crew Quarters

 Where the colonists remain in cryostasis.
-Your initial goal is to stabilize the life support systems and begin the careful process of awakening colonists.
-Each awakened colonist can be assigned to different tasks around the ship.
+Your initial goal is to stabilize the life support systems and begin the careful process of awakening key personnel who might hold information about your mission.
+Department heads provide significant bonuses but introduce complexity to ship governance.

-**Gameplay Focus**: Crew management and awakening progression
+**Gameplay Focus**: Department head management and authority maintenance

 ### Manufacturing

 The fabrication center of the ship, capable of creating components and materials needed for repairs.
-By converting scrap into usable parts, you can accelerate the restoration of other ship systems.
+By converting scrap into usable parts, you can accelerate the restoration of other ship systems and possibly build tools to better decode the mysterious signal.

 **Gameplay Focus**: Production chains and resource conversion